Castleton University: Ellis Hall

 The second floor now is all male students.
-A male student, Higley, had a scary experience in the second floor bathroom.
-He was in this bathroom alone when he heard the sound; Click… Click… Click.
+One of them, Higley, had a scary experience in the bathroom.
+He was alone when he heard the sound Click… Click… Click.

 A RARE Appearance: Feeling Lonely?

-Resident Xapilak shares her story in the online article; “The Hauntings of Ellis Hall.”
+Female resident Xapilak shares her story in the online article “The Hauntings of Ellis Hall.”

-It was 4 a.m. and female resident Xapilak was half-asleep in her bed.
+It was 4 a.m. and Xapilak was half-asleep in her bed.

 “I heard the door open – but didn’t see a light.
 I open my eyes up and I saw this girl standing in front of the dressers, just standing there!
 I’m trying to talk but nothing would come out.”